 Community responsibility and consultation guide all aspects of the work.

-Project T-Dot has been produced independently and continuously for nearly twenty years, completely without institutional support for its first fifteen years of production.
+Project T-Dot has been produced independently and continuously since 2006, without institutional support for its first fifteen years.

-Its development required significant personal sacrifice, uncompensated labour, and opportunity costs across Ajani Charles’ commercial career, and the long-term assumption of creative, logistical, and demonstrative responsibilities typically distributed across institutions rather than individuals.
+Its development required significant personal sacrifice, uncompensated labour, relentless focus, immense grit, faith, confidence, and opportunity costs across Ajani Charles’ artistic and commercial career.
+It also required the long-term assumption of creative, logistical, and demonstrative responsibilities typically distributed among several institutions rather than a single person.

 The project’s continuity reflects a deliberate commitment to historical stewardship over short-term visibility or commercial return.